uzairarif5/NNForDigits/README.md

 - In `trainNN.py`, `trainCNN.py` and `trainCNNEntireDataset.py`, neural network node values are now saved in `arrInput.txt`, `arrHidden1.txt`, `arrHidden2.txt` and `arrOutput.txt`, instead of `arr12.txt`, `arr23.txt`, `arr34.txt` and `arrOut.txt`.
 - In `convolution.py`, the print messages indicating the start and end of convolution are now optional.
 - In `showNumber.py`, getting the images is now done using the `getImagesFromMNIST` function in `getNumbers.py`.
+- In `getNumbers.py`, the function `getImagesFromMNIST` return images in float32 instead of uint16.

 <u>update 3.2:</u>
 - Prompt in `getNumbers.py` changed from "Choose the number to use" to "Number of images to use".